 A warrant is required to take your DNA.
-They can only do it if you are helpless and not identifiable otherwise (\rightarrow § 14a PolG/police law), they either have your written consent (which you should not give them, no matter what they threaten you with), or if they are accusing you of a serious crime (more than just something like trespassing) and have a warrant (\rightarrow § 81g StPO/code of criminal procedure).
+They can only do it if you are helpless and not identifiable otherwise (\rightarrow § 183a LVwG SH; § 15a NPOG) they either have your written consent (which you should not give them, no matter what they threaten you with), or if they are accusing you of a serious crime (more than just something like trespassing) and have a warrant (\rightarrow § 81g StPO.
 If they threaten to take your DNA, demand to call the legal team and a lawyer.
 Also demand to see the warrant.
 Whether you resist them trying to take your DNA is up to you, just like with resisting ED treatment.